bjelline/aoc-with-ruby-and-tests/README.md

 * implement `part2` in `solution_spec.rb`
 * now the test "part2 gives correct solution with test data" should go green
 * copy out the result for part2

+## Finish for the day

+* type EXIT and press ENTER to stop guard in the terminal
+* don't forget to commit todays solution!

 ## more setup options